heroku/heroku-kong/README.md

 With Heroku, Kong may be used for a variety of purposes.
 A few examples:

-  * implemenent unified authentication for a suite of apps
+  * unify access control & observability for a suite of microservices
-  * enforce rate-limiting & request-size limits
+  * enforce request rate & size limits globally, based on the endpoint, or the authenticated consumer
-  * create a single management point for domains & hostnames of public APIs.
+  * create a single management point for routing requests based on DNS hostnames, URL paths, and HTTP headers

 🦍 Visit [Kong HQ](https://konghq.com), the official resource for everything Kong.